mietek/pol/README.md

 One valuable use of a compiler is the permit the definition of new kinds of nouns.
 That is, to construct new defining entries.
 As an example consider using the primitive compiler to define instruction entries as described just above.
 Or you might want to define entries that multiply the top of the stack by a constant.

 As usual when adding an ability, several distinct entries must cooperate to provide it.
-In this case ENTER and ;CODE.
+In this case `ENTER` and `;CODE`.
 Let me illustrate:

     : UNIT ENTER , ;CODE 1 V LDA , SP MPY , SP STA , NEXT ,
     2.54 UNIT IN
     4. IN

-The first line defines the word UNIT.
-The next line uses this defining entry to define the word IN (inches).
-The last line uses IN in a way that puts four inches onto the stack, as centimeters.
+The first line defines the word `UNIT`.
+The next line uses this defining entry to define the word `IN` (inches).
+The last line uses `IN` in a way that puts four inches onto the stack, as centimeters.
 The three lines are equivalent to

     : IN 2.54 * ;

 which is certainly simpler.
-But if you want to define many UNITs, a special defining entry is much more convenient and efficient.
+But if you want to define many `UNIT`s, a special defining entry is much more convenient and efficient.

-The first special word is ENTER.
-It calls the ENTRY subroutine used by all your defining entries, but passes a 0 address as the location of the code to be executed.
-Look at the definition of UNIT.
-The word ENTER is imperative.
+The first special word is `ENTER`.
+It calls the `ENTRY` subroutine used by all your defining entries, but passes a 0 address as the location of the code to be executed.
+Look at the definition of `UNIT`.
+The word `ENTER` is imperative.
 It generates a double-length pseudo-instruction; a pseudo-entry for the first half and a 0 constant for the second.
-At execution time, the pseudo-entry will call ENTRY to construct a new dictionary entry, passing the following constant as the address of code to be executed.
-The word ;CODE is a combination of the words `;` and CODE.
-It terminates the definition of UNIT and stores DP into the address field established by ENTER.
-Thus the code that follows ;CODE is the code that will be executed for all entries created by UNIT. ;CODE knows where to store DP because ENTER is restricted to being the first word in any definition that uses it; and ;CODE knows which definition it is terminating.
+At execution time, the pseudo-entry will call `ENTRY` to construct a new dictionary entry, passing the following constant as the address of code to be executed.
+The word `;CODE` is a combination of the words `;` and `CODE`.
+It terminates the definition of `UNIT` and stores `DP` into the address field established by `ENTER`.
+Thus the code that follows `;CODE` is the code that will be executed for all entries created by `UNIT`. `;CODE` knows where to store `DP` because `ENTER` is restricted to being the first word in any definition that uses it; and `;CODE` knows which definition it is terminating.

-The restriction on the position of ENTER is unimportant, it may as well be first as anywhere else.
-In the case of UNIT, only a `,` to deposit the constant was needed.
+The restriction on the position of `ENTER` is unimportant, it may as well be first as anywhere else.
+In the case of `UNIT`, only a `,` to deposit the constant was needed.
 Other nouns might need more elaborate processing to establish their parameter field.

-You notice I gave an example of code following ;CODE.
+You notice I gave an example of code following `;CODE`.
 You see instruction mnemonics and addresses deposited by `,`.
 I don’t want to explain this compiler language, for it is not relevant for your computer.

 One more suggestion might prove helpful.
 You might define a new kind of constant: an instruction.
 When executed, an instruction expects an address on the stack, extracts a constant from its parameter field and constructs and deposits a completed instruction.
 You’ll probably have a large number of instructions, and use a large number.
 This will save you many deposit entries.